Georgia Personal Injury Attorney. Call Blair law now (770) 769-5099.

 Unlike auto accidents, commercial trucks must follow Federal guidelines that regulate everything from weight, to the amount of time off a driver must take.

-The first step after a truck accident is to give notice to the trucking company in order to preserve valuable evidence necessary for your case.
-Important evidence includes logs entered by the driver, weight of the truck and items hauled in the trailer.
+The first step after a truck accident is to notify the trucking company to preserve valuable evidence necessary for your case.
+Important evidence includes logs entered by the driver, weight of the truck, maintenance records, driving records, and items hauled in the trailer.

 Commercial trucks haul enormous weights which can do severe damage to vehicles on the road.
-It is important to watch out for trucks on the roadways as their added weight can easily destroy vehicles in a truck accident without taking any damage themselves.
+It is important to watch out for trucks on the roadways as their added weight and size can easily destroy vehicles in an accident without taking any damage themselves.

 It is a fact that some commercial truck drivers on the road today should not be on the road.
-If the company negligently hired or allowed a driver with a questionable driving history, his or her driver history can be discovered.
-Additionally, has the driver logged his proper time off the road, and is it really the time they were off the road.
+If the company negligently hired a driver with a questionable driving history, his or her driver history can be discovered.
+Additionally, it's important to look at the driver's log to see if he/she logged the proper time off the road for rest.
 Evidence can be found in an investigation or deposition in order to expose the truth of the matter behind the truck accident.

 Has the company kept up with truck repairs, replacement of parts, or maintenance of the vehicle?
 If something was missed, skipped over, maintenance reports or lack there of may have led to the truck accident.

 This procedure, called a direct action suit, allows the Plaintiff to name the insurance company as a Defendant in the matter.
-This is a strategic move as Defendant will not be able to argue that "the driver will lose everything" if the accident was truly an accident.
+This signals to a jury that the insurance is paying for the claim, instead of the defendant.

-*Naming the insurance company in the lawsuit does not mean the case is going to end quicker or that Plaintiff will automatically win, however, it does remove the standard "My client could lose everything" defense.
+*Naming the insurance company in the lawsuit does not mean the case is going to end quicker or that Plaintiff will automatically win, however, it does signal to the jury that the defendant will have a means to pay if the jury sides with the plaintiff.

 This website is for informational purposes only.
 Using this site or communicating with Blair Law, LLC through this site does not form an attorney/client relationship.
 This site is legal advertising.